 19 October – On this day in 1888, Con Colbert was born in Castlemahon, County Limerick.
 On 8 May 1916, for his part in the 1916 Easter Rising, he was shot by firing squad in Kilmainham Gaol, Dublin.

 20 October – On this day in 1936, Anne Sullivan Macy passed away.
-Anne was the daughter of a Limerick mother and an Irish father (possibly from Limerick or Clare) who emigrated to America.
+Anne was the daughter of a Limerick mother and an Irish father (possibly from Limerick or Clare) who immigrated to America.
 She became famous as the teacher and companion of Helen Keller.

 21 October – On this day in 1805, Horatio Nelson died at the Battle of Trafalgar.
 By his side was Limerick man Walter Burke who acted as purser on board the Victory.